SpotlightKid/python-rtmidi/INSTALL-windows.rst

    ``C:\Python27`` resp. ``C:\Python35``).
 You can install either or both the 32-bit and the 64-bit version.

-   In the installer, enable the option to install pip.
+   In the installer, enable the option to install pip_.
 Optionally, for only one of the chosen Python versions, enable the options to add the installation directory to your ``PATH`` and set it as the system's default version.
-Also enable the option to install the ``py`` help script..
+Also enable the option to install the ``py`` help script (only available with some Python versions).

 #.
 Install virtualenv_ from a command prompt::

         > python -m pip install -U virtualenv

    Repeat this for all Python versions you have installed (run ``py --help`` to get help on how to run different python version from the command line).

 #.
 Go to https://wiki.python.org/moin/WindowsCompilers and follow the
    instructions there to select and install the correct version(s) of the